ic3IT/Levelup-Gaming/README.md

 ## Overview

 Welcome to **Level Up**, a 3-level blockchain gaming challenge powered by Venium.
 This isn't just about completing tasks—it's a way to improve your skills in blockchain game development.
-Each level has you working on a different game, while advancing your knowledge in smart contract development and blockchain integration.
+Each level has you working on a different game, while advancing your knowledge in web3 gaming.

 ## Goal